magnunscheffer/veeam/linux-reip/README.md

   > Note: The **Profile** name must be exactly the name of the VMware VM (source VM).
 If the script has a custom credential for the VM, the *"Default"* credential will be ignored.

+### Delete a Credential:
-### To delete a credential from Windows Credential Manager just fillout like this:
+To delete a credential from Windows Credential Manager just fillout like this:

 ![alt text](https://github.com/magnunscheffer/veeam/blob/main/linux-reip/csv-example-delete.PNG?raw=true)